 Potentially there may be many different alternatives to dualism, of which monism is only one.
 (This book advocates another.)
 It would be useful if all such alternatives could be described as “non-dualistic.”
 It is probably too late for that; “non-dual” is well-established as meaning “monist.”

 “Non-dual” appears to have entered the English language as a direct translation of the Sanskrit word advaita,1 as used in Hindu philosophy.
 Hindu advaita is monist; it asserts that all beings are One with the Supreme Cosmic Spirit.

-There has already been extensive confusion on this point.
-The Buddhist view has often been misunderstood as monist in the West.
+There has been considerable confusion on this point.
+The Buddhist view is often misunderstood as monist in the West.
 Often the Buddhist and Hindu “non-dualities” are mixed up.
 Using “non-duality” to mean “monism” has probably contributed to this confusion.3

 - 2. There may or may not be a difference between Buddhist non-duality and the stances I advocate.
 Buddhist philosophy is sufficiently complex and obscure that it is hard to say for certain.